Moderated Network Models: Simulation with Isolated Interaction Types

-Here we run a simplified version of the simulation reported in \ref{sec_simulation} to exclude the possibility that the sensitivity differences discussed in Appendix \ref{app_results_compareTypes} can be explained by some graph characteristic.
+Here we run a simplified version of the simulation reported in Section \ref{sec_simulation} to exclude the possibility that the sensitivity differences discussed in Appendix \ref{app_results_compareTypes} can be explained by some graph characteristic.
 We generate data from the graph shown in Figure \ref{fig_app_basicSim_setup} panel (a):

 Except the graph structure, we use the same setup as reported in Section \ref{sec_simulation_datageneration}.
-In this graph the four parameter types are as isolated as possible, so that the graph structure does not have any influence on estimation: 7-8 is isolated; the fully moderated pairwise interaction (or 3-way interaction) 1-2-3 is isolated; and the partially moderated pairwise interaction 4-5-6 is isolated.
-Note that the pairwise interaction 5-6 and the moderation effect 4-5-6 cannot be seperated by definition.
+In this graph the four parameter types are isolated as much as possible, so that the graph structure does not have any influence on estimation: 7-8 is isolated; the fully moderated pairwise interaction (or 3-way interaction) 1-2-3 is isolated; and the partially moderated pairwise interaction 4-5-6 is isolated.
+Note that the pairwise interaction 5-6 and the moderation effect 4-5-6 cannot be separated by definition.

 We estimated the moderated network model with specified moderator (here variables 4 and 1).
 If we find the same sensitivity difference in this simulation as in Appendix \ref{app_results_compareTypes}, we know that it is not a function of some unexpected graph characteristic.
 Figure \ref{fig_app_basicSim_setup} panel (b) shows the sensitivity for the four parameter types as a function of the number of observations.
 We observe the same sensitivity difference as in Appendix \ref{app_results_compareTypes}.